-The operations of the funds must happen in line with the rules set out by the governing body like the Securities and Exchange Board of India, and other relevant authorities.
-These regulations cover all aspects starting from signing clients to handling the redemptions.
-Fund managers are answerable to legislators, and investors in case of non-compliance.
+The operations of the funds must happen in line with the rules set out by the governing bodies such as the Securities and Exchange Board of India, and other relevant authorities.
+These regulations cover all aspects, starting from signing clients to handling the redemptions.
+Fund managers are answerable to legislators and investors in case of non-compliance.

 c.
 The Protection of Wealth

-It is the duty of the fund managers to protect the wealth and money of the investors.
-It is a given that funds are subject to some risks to generate returns and to grow, but they must not be subjected to reckless risk-taking.
-The decision of the fund manager with regards to the buying or selling of assets must be done post extensive research and due diligence.
-To protect the wealth of the investors, the manager must, if need be, employ investigations into the company in question, use risk management techniques to evaluate the investments, etc. To address risk, fund managers have to ensure that there is adequate diversification in asset portfolios.
+The fund managers have to protect the wealth of investors.
+It is given that funds are subject to some risks to generate returns, but they must not be subjected to reckless risk-assumption.
+The decision of the fund manager with regards to the buying or selling of assets will be based on the extensive research and due diligence.
+To protect the wealth of the investors, the manager will, if need be, employ investigations into the company in question, use risk management techniques to evaluate the investments, and so on.
+To address risk, fund managers have to ensure that there is adequate diversification in asset portfolios.

 d.
 Monitor the growth and performance of the fund

-The decision of where to invest is the fund managers call and this decision is governed by regulations and the expectations and objectives of the investors.
+The fund managers will take a call as to where to invest, and these decisions are governed by regulations, expectations and objectives of the investors.
 The fund managers are judged based on how well their funds perform and how they deliver growth that is above the interest rates and inflation rate.
 This justifies the risk they take for investing.

 e.
 Oversight and Hiring

 With the responsibility of managing funds being extensive, fund managers have to get assistance from various professionals and even firms in order to deliver.
-Certain duties like issuing annual reports, getting capital, negotiating with brokers, etc. are outsourced.
-This way the fund managers are able to transfer some of the regulation related responsibilities to a third party.
-But ultimately it is still the fund manager alone who is responsible for the how the funds fare.
+Specific duties like issuing annual reports, getting capital, negotiating with brokers, and so on, are outsourced.
+This way, the fund managers can transfer some of the regulation related responsibilities to a third party.
+But ultimately it is still the fund manager alone who is responsible for how the funds fare.

 3. How to evaluate a Fund Manager?

-Fund managers are critical for the selection and performance of your funds and so it is important that you take certain things into consideration when picking your manager.
+Fund managers are critical for the selection and performance of your funds, and so you must consider certain things when evaluating a fund manager.
 Most experienced investors pay attention to the manager and their fund management team.
-One can discern between a good fund manager and an average one by looking at such factors as:
+One can differentiate between a good fund manager and an average one by looking at such factors as:

 a.
 Has the fund manager succeeded in outperforming the benchmark in perpetuity?